httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ## Lists {#list}

-Lists are arrays of zero or more members, each of which can be an item ({{item}}) or an inner list ({{inner-list}}), both of which can be parameterised ({{param}}).
+Lists are arrays of zero or more members, each of which can be an Item ({{item}}) or an Inner List ({{inner-list}}), both of which can be Parameterised ({{param}}).

-The ABNF for lists in HTTP fields is:
+The ABNF for Lists in HTTP fields is:

 ~~~ abnf
 sh-list       = list-member *( *SP "," *SP list-member )
 list-member   = sh-item / inner-list
 ~~~

 Each member is separated by a comma and optional whitespace.
-For example, a header field whose value is defined as a list of strings could look like:
+For example, a field whose value is defined as a List of Strings could look like:

 ~~~ example
 Example-StrListHeader: "foo", "bar", "It was the best of times."
 ~~~

-An empty list is denoted by not serialising the header at all.
+An empty List is denoted by not serialising the field at all.

-Note that lists can have their members split across multiple lines inside a header or trailer section, as per Section 3.2.2 of {{?RFC7230}}; for example, the following are equivalent:
+Note that Lists can have their members split across multiple lines inside a header or trailer section, as per Section 3.2.2 of {{?RFC7230}}; for example, the following are equivalent:

 ~~~ example
 Example-Hdr: foo, bar